chomosuke/catballchard/README.md

 # catballchard
-This is a joke web app made with rust and flutter to store different combined name that I came up with.
+This is a joke web app made with rust and flutter to store picture with some description.

+You can try out this app at https://catballchard.herokuapp.com